gushonorato/locomotive_cms_dokku/README.md

 1. Build a new instance using you favorite VPS provider.

-2. Login via SSH on instance and [install Dokku](https://github.com/dokku/dokku#installation).
+2. Login via SSH on VPS instance and [install Dokku](https://github.com/dokku/dokku#installation).

 3. Type the public address of you instance in your browser and add a public key and click "Finish Setup".
 You must add the key of the developer resposible to deploy new versions of the application.